IUREDCap/redcap-etl/docs/ConfigurationGuide.md

     config/config-example.ini

-There are many optional properties that can be specified in a task configuration file, but the 3 things that need to be specified are:

-1. The data source - the REDCap project from which the data is extracted
-2. The transformation rules - rules that specify how the extracted data is transformed
-3. The database - information specifying where the extracted and transformed data is loaded

 REDCap-ETL configuration files can be formatted as ini files or a JSON (.json) files, but it is expected that users will generally use the .ini format, and the JSON format is not covered